BiznessFish/Twitter-Coachella-Grouping/README.md

 Tweets were collected in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03

-I use Python to obtain a weighted adjacency matrix representing how often each artist is co-mentioned with another artist.
+I used Python to create an adjacency matrix that is weighted by

 I then import the adjacency matrix into an R session, create an igraph object from the matrix, and render a visNetwork object from the igraph object.